The Scorion e-portfolio system within HBO-ICT at the HvA

 Functional bottlenecks

 "What I find a big disadvantage is that you have to click through all the time," Jedeloo says.
 Information is only available when you have clicked several times.
 "At times like this, the system starts to become leading and also begins to drive the process in the perception of coaching and feedback.
 As a result, you cannot access the feedback that is available in an orderly way.
 You cannot see at a glance whether there is any pattern in the various feedback given.
 You then lose the overview right away.
 "We are therefore redesigning our e-portfolio system to make the process more efficient and thus make it easier to give feedback," Jedeloo says.
-This will also allow you to get more data points.
+This also allows you to get more data points.
 Jedeloo: "Fortunately, our e-portfolio system has the ability to set up the process completely the way you want.
 We add our own sauce to it".